Past Winners

 NONFICTION

-Malcolm Debevoise, for his translation of Good Government by Pierre Rosanvallon (Harvard University Press)
+Malcolm DeBevoise, for his translation of Good Government by Pierre Rosanvallon (Harvard University Press)

 Few would disagree that Western democracies are experiencing a crisis of representation.
 In Good Government, Pierre Rosanvallon examines the long history of the alternative to which the public has gravitated: the empowered executive.
 Rosanvallon argues that, faced with everyday ineptitude in governance, people become attracted to strong leaders and bold executive action.
 If these fail, they too often want even stronger personal leadership.
 Whereas nineteenth-century liberals and reformers longed for parliamentary sovereignty, nowadays few contest the “imperial presidency.”
 Rosanvallon traces this history from the Weimar Republic to Charles De Gaulle’s “exceptional” presidency to the Bush–Cheney concentration of executive power.
 Europeans rebelling against the technocratic EU and Americans fed up with the “administrative state” have turned to charismatic figures, from Donald Trump to Viktor Orbán, who tout personal strength as their greatest asset.
 This is not just a right-wing phenomenon, though, as liberal contentment with Obama’s drone war demonstrates.